javapulse/interview-questions/jvm_architecture.md

 ![arch_diagram](./jvm_architecture.png)

 ### Is JVM, a compiler or interpreter?
- - JVM is an interpreter.
+ - The JVM (Java Virtual Machine) is both a compiler and an interpreter.

 ### What is Classloader?
  - Class loader is a set of components which loads the classes during runtime into JVM.